MenacingPerson/Multiplicative/README.md

 # Installation using unsup

-Use the unsup-curler script in the unsup directory, or download the latest github actions artifact.
+Use the unsup-curler script in the unsup directory.
 Add unsup as a java agent in Prism Launcher directly or use `-javaagent:unsup.jar` as a java argument.

 # Usage as a base for another pack